 FROM LEFT TO RIGHT: Bean, MacGyver (top), Bern-Man (bottom), Hard Rock, Shades, Bunny

 Once I’d tapped out the trilogy, I thought about the future.
 Seeing as how I’d recently become a father; I began wondering about our kids and who they would be.
 What would happen if these two generations collided?
 Seemed like a fun idea.
-Beyond that, I conceptualized so many other ideas like the Outcasts as superheroes or as babies.
+Beyond that, I conceptualized so many other ideas like a series of the Outcasts with a different lead, another where they are babies and yet another where they are superheroes.
 I even thought how cool it could be having the Outcasts meet the Destructors.
 Shades meeting “S” is like seeing two parts of myself collide.

 These were nothing more than fantasy takes on reality that I still ponder from time to time.
 There could be a good movie in there somewhere.
 Just not sure how original it would be.